 Dr. Robert Salinas, family physician and geriatrician at OU, was part of the national advisory committee and also the lead physician in testing the tool within Centricity.
 He found the tool to be incredibly helpful.
 “I continue to use the tool in my daily practice,” said Dr. Salinas.
 “It helps me and my patients create an easy-to-follow plan for optimal care.”

 The tool has multiple sections, divided into tabs for easy toggling.
 The first tab is the patient’s 12-question self-assessment, which they can fill out prior to entering the office.
-Based on their answers, the EHR tool auto calculates a fall risk score for the doctor.
+If the health organization has PatientLink, patients can complete the questionnaire using the PatientLink forms.
+The patient’s answers are then sent into the EHR by the PatientLink system as structured data and flows into the STEADI tool when the provider opens the tool.
+Based on the patient’s answers, the EHR tool auto calculates a fall risk score for the doctor.
 If the patient is at increased risk for falls, further assessment and preventive measures are recommended, which are facilitated by the EHR.

 For those that fail the initial screen, the doctor is guided through tabs including assessments (e.g., gait and balance), medication review, and a physical examination and plan of care tab, where the doctors can perform additional assessments if needed and develop a plan for follow-up care.
 For instance, if the patient had poor muscular strength, the doctor may suggest physical therapy.
 Then, the doctor can plan to meet with the patient again in six weeks to observe improvement and hopefully find that the patient has better balance and is at a lower risk for falls.